-- 1. Connect the PPG1-PPG4 Data Out and Input connector on the transmission CFP4 using a coaxial cable. - 2.
-Connect the PPG1-PPG4 Data Out and Input connector on the transmission CFP4 using a coaxial cable. - 3.
-Connect Reference Clock of CFP4 and Sync Out using a coaxial cable to use the optional Reference Clock. - 4.
-Connect the DUT CFP4 output connector and ED1-ED4 Data In using a coaxial cable. - 5.
-Connect the DUT CFP4 output connector and ED1-ED4 Data In using a coaxial cable. - 6.
-Connect the optical output connector of the transmission CFP4 to the input connector of the optical attenuator using an optical fiber. - 7.
-Connect the output connector of the optical attenuator to the optical coupler. - 8.
-Connect one end of the optical coupler to the input connector of the DUT CFP4. - 9.
+- Connect the PPG1-PPG4 Data Out connectors and Input connectors on the CFP4 for transmission using coaxial cables. - Connect the PPG1-PPG4 Data Out connectors and Input connectors on the CFP4 for transmission using coaxial cables. - To use the optional Reference Clock, connect the Reference Clock 3. connector on the CFP4 for transmission and the Sync Out connector using a coaxial cable. - Connect the DUT CFP4 output connectors and ED1-ED4 Data In connectors using coaxial cables. - Connect the DUT CFP4 output connectors and ED1-ED4 $\overline{\,\,\,\,\,\,\,\,\,\,\,}$ In connectors using coaxial cables. - Connect the optical output connector of the CFP4 for transmission to the input connector of the optical attenuator using an optical fiber. - Connect the output connector of the optical attenuator to the optical coupler. - Connect one end of the optical coupler to the input connector of the DUT CFP4. - 9.
 Connect the other end of the optical coupler to the optical power meter.